-The rubric in Appendix N will be used to evaluate your case study.
-It can also serve as an additional guide as you are developing it.
-The case study should be no more than 10-15 pages including charts and graphs.
-There are 26 elements for the case study (total possible points thus is 26) and you should score at least 21 pts or better (at least 80% or better) for each case study in order to pass this assignment and demonstrate that your intervention efforts and plan had a positive effect on student learning and behavior.
+The rubric in Appendix R will be used to evaluate your case studies.
+It can also serve as an additional guide as you are developing them.
+Each case study should be no more than 10-15 pages including charts and graphs.
+There are 26 elements for the case study (total possible points thus is 26) and you should score at least 23 pts or better (at least 90% or better) for each case study in order to pass this assignment and demonstrate that your intervention efforts and plan had a positive effect on student learning and behavior.